ArjunVenat/Team-R-Production/readme.md

 ### scripts
 This folder contains utility scripts used by the Yarn scripts:
-- `commandRunner.js` exports a function to execute an array of shell commands in sequence.
+- `commandRunner.mjs` exports a function to execute an array of shell commands in sequence.
-- `fix.js` cleans the Yarn cache, removes `node_modules`, reinstalls dependencies, and rebuilds the development environment.
+- `fix.mjs` cleans the Yarn cache, removes `node_modules`, reinstalls dependencies, and rebuilds the development environment.
-- `sync.js` automatically syncs the current branch with the latest `main` branch by committing, pushing, fetching `main`, merging it in, and pushing the result.
+- `sync.mjs` automatically syncs the current branch with the latest `main` branch by committing, pushing, fetching `main`, merging it in, and pushing the result.